ethereum/ethereum-org-website/src/content/eth2/beacon-chain/index.md

 summary1: The beacon chain doesn't change anything about the Ethereum we use today.
 summary3: It will coordinate the network.
 summary2: It introduces proof-of-stake to the Ethereum ecosystem.
+summary4: You might know this as "Phase 0" on the technical roadmap.
 ---

 <UpgradeStatus date="December 1, 2020">